natiq0802/NFL_underdog_predictor/README.md

 1. `moneyline.csv`: Money line data for NFL games
 2. `stats.csv`: Team statistics for NFL teams

-The Python libraries we used (in no particular order):
+We are using  `Python 3.11.5` for this project and the libraries we used (in no particular order) are:

 Analysis:
 - `pandas`